-Ed Levin is open to members of all levels (From students to H/P 5) according to the criteria described in the Ed Levin Park Site Procedures document.
+Ed Levin is open to pilots of all levels (From students to H/P 5) according to the criteria described in the Ed Levin Park Site Procedures document.
 Be certain you are familiar with these procedures and meet all requirements before attempting to fly Ed Levin.
 Ed Levin Park is located in Milpitas, CA

 Rules and Restrictions